 The geospatial technology and services industry is a growing and important factor in the United States and world economies, driving significant benefits and providing high-wage jobs.
 A 2012 study by the Boston Consulting Group (BCG) estimated that the U.S. geospatial industry generated approximately \$73 billion in revenues in 2011 and comprises at least 500,000 high-wage jobs.
 In addition, BCG found that geospatial services deliver efficiency gains in the rest of the economy that are valued at many times the size of the sector itself-with geospatial services driving \$1.6 trillion in revenue and \$1.4 trillion in cost savings.
 These benefits, representing 15 to 20 times the size of the geospatial services sector itself, create an important competitive advantage for the U.S. economy.

-The Geospatial Information and Technology Association (GITA) recently reported that the geospatial information technology (IT) sector has recently been growing by 35% per year, with the commercial side growing at an incredible rate of 100% annually.
 In addition, the U.S. Department of Labor recently identified the geospatial technology sector as one of the three technology areas that would create the greatest number of new jobs over the next decade.